 It is a simple log cabin, where one might normally stop for a bowl of hot soup and to warm up by the open fireplace.
 But it closed at 3:30 p.m.
 It is dark now and I know I should be off the trails.

 I start the descent, adrenaline rushing on the downhill, flakes flying in the air as I brush past hemlocks loaded low with snow.
 I pause for a moment at the tiny stone chapel that Werner von Trapp, a member of the 10th Mountain Division who was stationed at the famous Riva Ridge battle in Italy, built.
-Then it is on through the forest, tunnelling through branches bowed down with snow, to the clearing above the Lodge.
+Then it is on through the forest, tunneling through branches bowed down with snow, to the clearing above the Lodge.

 Ahead, the chalet-style Trapp Family Lodge glitters with white lights.
 Garlands and tiny Christmas trees deck the balconies.
 Inside, singing will have started around the piano, the songs everyone knows.